bcgov/PIMS/docs/ARCHITECTURE.md

 ## APP Architecture

 The front-end application is a React app.
 It is hosted by Nginx and the React app is built for a production release.
 It is developed with TypeScript to improve standards.
-It uses KeyCloak for authentication.
+It uses Keycloak for authentication.
 The JWT token will contain authorization information and allows for communication with the API.

 Additionally there is a 3rd party dependency with Leaflet for GIS maps and functionality.